ray-project/ray/doc/source/starting-ray.rst

     $ ray start --address=<address>

-If you want to run a Java job, you need to specify the classpath via the ``--job-resource-path`` option.
+If you want to run a Java job, you need to specify the classpath via the ``--code-search-path`` option.

   .. code-block:: bash

-    $ ray start [--head | --address=...] --job-resource-path=/path/to/jars
+    $ ray start ... --code-search-path=/path/to/jars

 Local mode
 ----------